joshbegley/nyt-latest/README.md

 **Militias in Lebanon Fire Rocket Barrage Into Israel**\
-`The unusual attack followed weeks of rising tensions between Israel and Hezbollah, an Iran-backed group that is very powerful in Lebanon.`\
+`The unusual attack followed weeks of rising tensions between Israel and Hezbollah, an Iran-backed group that is very powerful in Lebanon.
+Hezbollah has not claimed responsibility.`\
 https://nytimes.com/2023/04/06/world/middleeast/lebanon-rockets-israel.html?searchResultPosition=1

 **A New Exhibition Shows That Barkley L. Hendricks Was Never Simply a Painter**\